OceanK007/mocha-chai/README.md

 # To run tests:
 1. npm run test
+2. npm run test-browser     // Then check browser and click debug button.

 # Difference between devDependencies and dependencies:
 * The difference between these two, is that devDependencies are modules which are only required during development, while dependencies are modules which are also required at runtime.